 Yes, and no. In the age of cell phones, cordless phones, and online communication, it’s impossible to guarantee the exact same confidentiality you might have in a sound-proofed room in a brick-and-mortar office, as all online services and communication devices can be hacked by the right (or rather, wrong) people.
-But thousands of people without access to an in-person therapist who serves their niche, problem, or community rely on phone (FaceTime) or Skype services to do the work they want to do, to resolve their challenges and reach their goals.
+But thousands of people without access to an in-person therapist who serves their niche, problem, or community rely on phone (such as FaceTime) or webcam (Zoom, etc.) services to do the work they want to do, to resolve their challenges and reach their goals.

 How do I pay for online services?

 You have options for the payment of session fees, at your convenience.
-GayTherapyLA accepts credit cards via Square (the iPhone app for credit card processing) and through PayPal or Venmo.
-In California, services could be reimbursable by your insurance plan, as long as you have a PPO (no HMO) health insurance plan, and we can provide a completed receipt for this purpose with all the information your health plan needs to process the claim for reimbursing you at least a portion of your session fee (Sorry, but we cannot provide insurance receipts for coaching/consultation outside of California, as these services are not covered by any health plan).
+GayTherapyLA accepts credit cards via a secured/encrypted system, and through PayPal or Venmo.
+In California, services could be reimbursable by your insurance plan, as long as you have a PPO (no HMO) health insurance plan with “out of network provider” coverage, and we can provide a completed receipt (“superbill” claim form) for this purpose with all the information your health plan needs to process the claim for reimbursing you at least a portion of your session fee.
+(Sorry, but we cannot provide insurance receipts for coaching/consultation outside of California, as these services are not covered by any health plan).

 Do we get the same, full sessions as your in-person clients?